Humamdurrani/ai-safety-unlearning-tamper-test/README.md

 WMDP-bio, the benchmark I used to measure this, is a public multiple-choice test built by biosecurity and AI-safety researchers specifically so people can study this question without touching anything actually dangerous.
-I only ever used it to score the model — I never read its questions for content, and nothing in this repo trains on hazardous material of any kind.
+I only ever used it to score the model.

 ## What happened